cmdalbem/portfolio/src/pages/ciclomapa/index.md

 title: "CicloMapa"
 minibio: "An open platform to democratize access to bike maps of brazilian cities."
 description: "An open platform to democratize access to bike maps of brazilian cities, combining the collaborative power of OpenStreetMaps with web technologies and easy-to-use design."
-tags: ['design','front-end','product management','branding']
+tags: ['design','front-end','product management']
 cover: './cover.png'
 ---

 # Overview

 Today in Brazil we face a big challenge of not having data on the cycling infrastructure available in our cities.
 This makes it very hard to paint a clear picture of our reality and calculate the relevant metrics to measure the opportunities and impacts to society of improving urban mobility.
-The most common problems are data not being standardized, making it hard to compare between localities, data not being available publicly or sometimes it not existing at all.

-I've teamed up with two important civil society organizations on cycling and urban mobility to design and developed the first cycling maps platform encompassing all Brazilian cities.
+I've teamed up with two important brazilian civil society organizations on cycling and urban mobility to design and developed the first cycling maps platform encompassing all Brazilian cities.
 We've leveraged the data and collaborativeness of OpenStreetMap (OSM), the Wikipedia of maps.
 I've created an open-source web application, free and accessible from any computer or smartphone, aimed at both the average citizen who wants to know more about their city, and researchers, who now have easy access to data without needing OSM knowledge.

 The first version of this platform is already on production but we consider it to be a first prototype and we have lots of ideas to develop it even further in the future.